Anti Fatigue Mat

 Research Backing

-• A crossover study in surgical teams showed significant reductions in foot and leg pain when using fatigue mats.
+• Crossover studies in surgical teams: significant reductions in foot and leg pain when using mats.

-• UK workplace trials showed self-reported reductions in overall fatigue by up to 60% with proper matting.
+• UK workplace trials: self-reported reductions in overall fatigue by up to 60% with proper matting.

 Here’s the kicker: comfort isn’t the only benefit.